astramind-ai/Pulsar/tutorial/set_your_computer_as_a_server.md

 ## Step 1: Download and Start the Pulsar Server

 The first step is to download and install the Pulsar Server, then activate it.
-Refer to the installation guide for Linux or Windows at:
+Refer to the installation guide for [Linux](https://github.com/astramind-ai/Pulsar/blob/main/docs/INSTALLATION-LINUX.md) or [Windows](https://github.com/astramind-ai/Pulsar/blob/main/docs/INSTALLATION-WINDOWS.md).

 Once the server is running, download it and double-click on Pulsar UI.